squishy-scsi/squishy/docs/index.md

 ## What Squishy Is

 Squishy is a platform, it allows you to accomplish almost any goal you wish to that involves a SCSI bus.
-It can do things as mundane as emulating a SCSI hard drive, but also you can use it to [sniff, analyze, and replay SCSI bus traffic], or even [boot a modern system from 9-track tape].
+It can do things as mundane as emulating a SCSI hard drive, but also you can use it to [sniff, analyze, and replay SCSI bus traffic], or even boot a modern system from 9-track tape.

 You can think of Squishy as being "Software Defined SCSI", much like how a Software Defined Radio works with a hardware transceiver and a software ecosystem, Squishy provides the same, but for SCSI.